vivin12/knative-springboot-demo/README.md

    `appsody repo list`

+2. To add a repo

+   `appsody repo add <REPO-NAME> <URL of the repo>`

+   `eg:appsody repo add kabanero https://github.com/kabanero-io/kabanero-stack-hub/releases/download/0.6.5/kabanero-stack-hub-  index.yaml`

-2. To remove a repo
+3. To remove a repo

-   `appsody repo remove <NAME>`
+   `appsody repo remove <REPO-NAME>`

-3. To check all the available templates do
+4. To check all the available templates do

    `appsody list`

-4. The repo with `*` before it's name is the selected one and if you to initialize a project from a template that is in a   different repo you need to switch to that repo.
+5. The repo with `*` before it's name is the selected one and if you to initialize a project from a template that is in a   different repo you need to switch to that repo.
 To do that run the following command.

    ```
-    appsody repo set-default <repo-name>
+    appsody repo set-default <REPO-NAME>
     eg: appsody repo set-default kabanero
    ```

-5. To initialize a project using a template create the project directory and run the following command.
+6. To initialize a project using a template create the project directory and run the following command.

    ```
     mkdir knative-springboot
     appsody init java-spring-boot2
    ```
-6. To build your project do the below command and it will locally build a docker image of your appsody project.
+7. To build your project do the below command and it will locally build a docker image of your appsody project.
 It helps you to check that stack is stable and init is done correctly.
 You do not need to run build directly ever again

    ```
     cd knative-springboot